gnothiseautonlw/vulnfetcher/README.md

 > The tool uses searchengines, and can run unattended in the background.
 When you come back, it will have a list of potential exploits and vulnerabilities ready for you.

-> Because of it's extensive reports, it doesn't pretend to be smarter than you: it performs basic searches, scores the results and highlights what sticks out.
+> It doesn't pretend to be smarter than you: it performs basic searches, scores the results and highlights what sticks out.
+It basically drops lowhanging fruits in your lap while you perform manual enumeration.

 > ![Vulnfetcher Demo](/demo/vulnfetcher_nmap_chain.gif)